 - ⅓ cup dried cranberries or other dried fruits

 - 2 tablespoons lemon juice

-- 1 tablespoon maple syrup or agave syrup
+- 1 tablespoon maple syrup

 - 2 teaspoons mustard

 - ¼ teaspoon black pepper

 - Cut off the woody stem of the Brussels sprouts and discard the outer leaves if they are not fresh.
 Rinse the sprouts and dry them well.Thinly slice the Brussels sprouts with a knife, mandoline, or food processor with a slicing attachment.